objarni/inkup/README.md

 -----------------------
 To update and rebuild Inkscape, you need to get your hands dirty and work from inside the VM.

-1. Step into the VM (user/pw vagrant/vagrant)
+1. Step into the VM (user/pw vagrant/vagrant), decline the update
+2. Open a terminal (Menu at bottom left, System Tools > XTerm)
 2. cd inkscape
 3. bzr update
 4. cd ../build-inkscape